Data Protection Privacy Notice

 Contacting the Data Protection Officer

-If you have questions about how we use your information or if you wish to access your data you can contact our Data Protection Officer in writing at:
+If you have questions about how we use your personal data or if you wish to access your data you can contact our Data Protection Officer:

-Data Protection Office Address: Office of Public Work, Jonathan Swift Street, Trim, Co.
+Address: Office of Public Works, Jonathan Swift Street, Trim, Co.
 Meath, C15 NX36

 Email: dpo@opw.ie